Serzg1k/warehouse/README.md

 Run the test suite with:

 - `./vendor/bin/sail artisan test`
-## What I would improve in a production version (що б ви покращили у продакшн-версії)
+## What I would improve in a production version

 1. **Authentication & authorization**
     - Protect all API endpoints (e.g. Laravel Sanctum / Passport, role-based access for internal tools).